ziwei-liao/ziwei-liao.github.io/_pages/research.md

 <!-- ![](./pics/semantic-mapping.png) -->
 <center><img src="/images/research/semantic-mapping.png" width="70%" /></center>

-### Abstract
-Occupied grid maps are sufficient for mobile robots to complete metric navigation tasks in domestic environments.
-However, they lack semantic information to endow the robots with the ability of social goal selection and human-friendly operation modes.
-In this paper, we propose an object semantic grid mapping system with 2D Light Detection and Ranging (LiDAR) and RGB-D sensors to solve this problem.
-At first, we use a laser-based Simultaneous Localization and Mapping (SLAM) to generate an occupied grid map and obtain a robot trajectory.
-Then, we employ object detection to get an object’s semantics of color images and use joint interpolation to refine camera poses.
-Based on object detection, depth images, and interpolated poses, we build a point cloud with object instances.
-To generate object-oriented minimum bounding rectangles, we propose a method for extracting the dominant directions of the room.
-Furthermore, we build object goal spaces to help the robots select navigation goals conveniently and socially.
-We have used the Robot@Home dataset to verify the system; the verification results show that our system is effective.
+* proposed an object semantic grid mapping system with 2D Light Detection and Ranging (LiDAR) and RGB-D sensors to add semantic information to occupied grids.
+* built a point cloud with object instances based on object detection, depth images, and interpolated poses.
+* proposed a method for extracting the dominant directions of the room to generate object-oriented minimum bounding rectangles.
+* built object goal spaces to help the robots select navigation goals conveniently and socially.

 ### Publication